wendymunyasi/printf/README.md

 *   You are allowed to use the following macros:`va_start`, `va_arg` and `va_end`.
 *   Note that we will not provide the `_putchar` function for this project.
 *   The `main.c` files are used to test your functions, but you don’t have to push them to your repo.
-*   The prototypes of all your functions should be included in your header file called `main.h.
+*   The prototypes of all your functions should be included in your header file called `main.h`.
 *   All your header files should be include guarded.

 ##  Authorized functions and macros